-It could be a funny t-shirt, or inspirational tee, or a humorous dog sweatshirt.
+It could be a funny t-shirt, inspirational tee, or a humorous dog sweatshirt.
 And then, the search results will give them recommendations.
-(And yes, I know, the above example was terrible…an English major would never buy that shirt, LOL).
+(And yes, I know, the above example was terrible, an English major would never buy that shirt, LOL).

 So in a way, making your title more generic will allow you to get your products in front of a broader audience.
-And since I’ve modified some of my earlier listings to go from very specific to more generic, I definitely see an uptick in organic sales.
+And since I’ve modified some of my earlier listings to go from very specific to more generic, it resulted in an uptick in organic sales.

 Technology for Designing T-Shirts for Merch by Amazon Program

 So I decided to go for the free option and learn how to design with the GIMP program.
-So my very first designs were made with GIMP, a free, open-source image editor.
+So I started creating with GIMP, a free, open-source image editor.

 GIMP (GNU Image Manipulation Program) also has a bit of a learning curve, but at least it’s free.
 And I found a couple of excellent YouTube videos showing how to format specifically for Merch designs.